 Our ranked list, with the one-sentence verdict on each.

-Recently renovated and reliably correct — the working address for IBM-corridor business travellers.
+Recently renovated and reliably correct, the practical pick for IBM-corridor business travellers.

 Other destinations worth your consideration.